The large mammal group typically includes horned animals, antlered animals, bears, and large members of the wild cat or wild dog families.

 - Antlers are solid bone and are shed annually.
 Members of the deer family have antlers and rub their antlers on trees.

 - Horned and antlered animals are cloven-hoofed (their hooves have two parts).

 - Horned and antlered animals are ruminants (they chew cud).
 A ruminant digests its food in two steps.
 First they eat food and regurgitate it (cud), and then they eat it a second time.
-Ruminants do not have upper teeth.
-Instead they have a hard upper pad that they use to mash their food.
+They have a hard upper pad that they use to mash their food.

 Characteristics of Mammals